Aeroluna/LunaCoopMod/README.md

 Incentivizes spending your minerals on zerg as your frontline instead of on troopers.

-- Removed hittest from Imperial Witness's Amplified Airwaves hologram.
+- Removed hit test from Imperial Witness's Amplified Airwaves hologram (Can no longer be clicked).
 - Fixed a bug where Imperial Witness's Amplified Airwaves hologram would start rising unexpectedly.

 It's happened to everyone, the hologram lifts off and then you accidentally a-move it and kill your own blimp. *Fun fact: this bug is caused by Blizzard attaching the hologram incorrectly, then offsetting the hologram to move it where it should be, then because it's not attached properly, it randomly applies that offset over and over again.*